Posted on

 • Keep all items refrigerated under 40F until ready to eat or reheat

-• Lunch: Both items can be reheated in the microwave.
-Serve the grapefruit slaw chilled.
+• Lunch: Both meals can be reheated in the microwave,

 Extra Flavors and Substitutions

-• Cod: Feel free to use your choice of fish such as tilapia
+• Oatmeal Muffin: Feel free to use your choice of fruit such as pears, blueberries, or peaches

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing